marijnh/Eloquent-JavaScript/07_robot.md

 The search then operates by taking the next item in the list, and exploring that, which means that all roads going from that place are looked at.
-If one of them is the goal, a route is returned.
+If one of them is the goal, a finished route can be returned.
 Otherwise, if we haven't looked at this place before, a new item is added to the list.
-If we have looked at it before, since we are looking at short routes first, we've found a longer route to that place or one precisely as long as the existing one.
-So we don't need to explore it.
+If we have looked at it before, since we are looking at short routes first, we've found either a longer route to that place or one precisely as long as the existing one, and we don't need to explore it.

 You can visually imagine this as a web of known routes crawling out from the start location, growing evenly on all sides (but never